|Nutritional Guidelines (per serving)|

 - 1/4 tsp. cayenne pepper (or to taste)

 - 4 flour tortillas (warmed)

 - Optional: 1/4 cup non-dairy sour cream substitute

 Gather the ingredients.

 In a large skillet or frying pan, saute bell pepper and onion in olive oil.

 Add the garlic salt, curry powder, chili powder, and cayenne pepper, and allow to cook, stirring frequently, until peppers and onion are soft, about 5 - 7 minutes.
 Make sure to not overcook the bell peppers; they should be tender but not too soft.

-Warm the flour tortillas in the microwave for just a few seconds, or in the oven.
-I like to use my toaster oven for this, so I don't have to turn on the big oven just to warm up tortillas.
+Warm the flour tortillas in the microwave for just a few seconds or in the oven.
+We like to use a toaster oven for this so as not to turn on the big oven just to warm up tortillas.

 Divide the peppers between the four warmed flour tortillas.
-Add a bit of salsa and sour cream (or a vegan non-dairy substitute) to each and serve immediately.
+Add a bit of salsa and non-dairy sour cream to each, if using, and serve immediately.